Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 feature.

-Your Spark programs need to set two parameters, `spark.tachyonStore.url` and `spark.tachyonStore.baseDir`.
-The `spark.tachyonStore.url` is the URL of the Tachyon file system in the TachyonStore, with a default value `tachyon://localhost:19998`.
-The `spark.tachyonStore.baseDir` is the directories of the Tachyon File System that store RDDs, with a default value `java.io.tmpdir`.
+Your Spark programs need to set two parameters, `spark.tachyonStore.url` and `spark.tachyonStore.baseDir`. `spark.tachyonStore.url` (by default `tachyon://localhost:19998`) is the URL of the Tachyon filesystem in the TachyonStore. `spark.tachyonStore.baseDir` (by default `java.io.tmpdir`) is the base directory in the Tachyon File System that will store the RDDs.
 It can be a comma-separated list of multiple directories in Tachyon.

-To persist an RDD into Tachyon, you need to persist the RDD with the `StorageLevel.OFF_HEAP` parameter.
+To persist an RDD into Tachyon, you need to use the `StorageLevel.OFF_HEAP` parameter.
 The following is an example with Spark shell:

     $ ./spark-shell
     $ val rdd = sc.textFile(inputPath)
     $ rdd.persist(StorageLevel.OFF_HEAP)

-Take a look at the `spark.tachyonStore.baseDir` on Tachyon's WebUI (default URI is [http://localhost:19999](http://localhost:19999)), when the Spark applications is running.
-There should be a bunch of files there, they are RDD blocks.
+Take a look at the `spark.tachyonStore.baseDir` on Tachyon's WebUI (the default URI is [http://localhost:19999](http://localhost:19999)), when the Spark application is running.
+There should be a bunch of files there; they are RDD blocks.
 Currently, the files will be cleaned up when the spark application finishes.

-You can also use Tachyon as you Spark applications' input and output sources.
+You can also use Tachyon as input and output sources for your Spark applications.
 The above section shows the instructions.